Sheetztime/MacInfo/README.md

 - Mactest.py

 To build Docker Container run
--docker build -t python-macinfoapi .
+-docker build -t macinfo .
-Where python-macinfapi is the container Name
+Where macinfo is the container Name

 To Run the container:
-docker run --rm python-macinfoapi <MAC ADDRESS TO GET INFO OF>
+docker run --rm macinfo <MAC ADDRESS TO GET INFO OF> <APIKEY>
 Idea is to get the output from the program and then delete the container as it serves no other purpose, hence you see "--rm" parameter.

 Example
-docker run --rm python-macinfoapi 44:38:39:ff:ef:57

-OutPut:
-sangra$ docker run --rm python-macinfoapi 44:38:39:ff:ef:57
+docker run --rm macinfo 44:38:39:ff:ef:57 <APIKEY>

-Company details for the MAC address44:38:39:ff:ef:57 "companyName":"Cumulus Networks Inc "companyAddress":"650 Castro Street suite 120-245 Mountain View CA 94041 US sangra$

-Running the tests
+Running the tests cases:
-If you don't pass any any argument following error will occur:
+If you don't pass both the argurments  following error will occur:
+- INvalid MAC address
+Error: invalid MAC address format, please enter a Valid MAC in format ff:ff:ff:ff:ff:ff ,ff-ff-ff-ff-ff-ff,ffffffffffff
+- Not passing all arguments
-"pass a MAC address as as single input to this script in format XX:XX:XX:XX:XX:XX"
+Error: "pass a MAC address  and API key as as  input to this script Example : /usr/local/bin/python3 Mactest.py <MAC ADDR> <API KEY>"
+- INvalid API key
+Program will exist without any error
+ - No connection
+ "Curl command failure error"

 Security:
 Program calls a REST API to https://macaddress.io/ server and fetch Company info available for the given MAC